Bokerchain/Boker/go-ethereum/README.md

 ## Building the source

-Building Boker Chain requires both a Go (version 1.7.3 or later) and a C compiler.
+Building Bokerchain requires both a Go (version 1.7.4 or later) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run

     make geth